Mael0rd/Mael0rd/README.md

-- 👋 Hi, I’m Lorenzo
+- 👋 I’m Lorenzo
 - 🌱 I’m currently learning all the web universe
-- 💞️ I’m looking to collaborate on RPA
+- 💞️ I’m looking to collaborate on ....
 - 📫 How to reach me ...

 <!---